HLO COURSE PROFILE

-This 2-day course will provide the prospective HLO with a comprehensive and in-depth insight into the legal and practical intricacies of offshore helideck operation with the emphasis on HLO tasks and responsibilities.
-Tailored especially for OGP personnel this course is designed to ensure that the candidate not only becomes familiar with UKCAP 437, but also other important legal guidelines such as:
+This 2-day certified course, which fully complies with OPITO Standards and requirements, will provide the prospective HLO with a comprehensive and in-depth insight into the legal and practical intricacies of offshore helideck operation with the emphasis on HLO tasks and responsibilities.
+Tailored especially for IOGP personnel this course is designed to ensure that the candidate not only becomes familiar with UKCAP 437 (Amended Ed.
+8), but also other important legal guidelines such as:

 - International Civil Aviation Organisation ICAO ANNEX 14 VOLII Heliports

-- OGP (International Association of Oil & Gas producers) Standard
+- IOGP (International Association of Oil & Gas producers) Standard (Doc.590)

 - UKOOA North Sea Standards